xelis-project/xelis-vm/README.md

 File extension is `.xel`

 ## Documentation
-the semicolon is not mandatory, but can be added if desired without any difference in the code.
+the semicolon is **optional**, thus can be added if desired without any difference in the code.

 Recursive functions are allowed, but limited to a configurable depth.

+A environment system is completely customizable to set your own native functions.
+This helps to manage exactly what a program can interact with.
+Custom structs are also available.

 ### Numbers
 An error will be returned by the interpreter if an overflow is detected without causing a panic.